 How we do anything is how we do everything, and art has been a great microcosm to learn about my own tendencies and needs.
-I’ve learned that making art is not easy (there’s a war in our brains!) and so I’ve grown a much bigger appreciation for art of all kinds, because I know whoever is producing it is mustering SO MUCH COURAGE to do so, and that is staggeringly beautiful and awesome.
-I love that art is both non-essential and vital, and gives us ways to build bridges out of our own worlds.
-In my day-to-day life my art has built me a community that feels like a treehouse of creative and brave friends.
-My art brings me joy, allows me to be myself, and forces me to face so many important lessons (commiting to the work over the results, showing up when you don’t want to, being okay with making a mess, sharing yourself, paying attention, etc).
+I’ve learned that making art is not easy (there’s a war in our brains!) and so I’ve grown a much bigger appreciation for art of all kinds because I know whoever is producing it is mustering SO MUCH COURAGE to do so, and that is staggeringly beautiful and awesome.
+I love that art is both non-essential and vital and gives us ways to build bridges out of our own worlds.
+In my day-to-day life, my art has built me a community that feels like a treehouse of creative and brave friends.
+My art brings me joy, allows me to be myself, and forces me to face so many important lessons (committing to the work over the results, showing up when you don’t want to, being okay with making a mess, sharing yourself, paying attention, etc).
 Art restores humanity for me.

 7. Where did you study?

-I studied at a small school called Specs Howard School of Media arts for my certificate program (digital media arts), but after that it’s all been self-taught and directed!
+I studied at a small school called Specs Howard School of Media Arts for my certificate program (digital media arts), but after that, it’s all been self-taught and directed!
 Skillshare, YouTube, design blogs and books, and myriad other resources have been my great teachers.

 8. Where do you see yourself in five years?

 In five years my business will be more established and my brand will be more well-known for bringing beauty and function into the homes and lives of my audience.
-My florals will be on walls, my characters will be in children’s books, and I’ll be continuing to lend a hand and extend a ladder to all the people trying to work as artist’s as well.
+My florals will be on walls, my characters will be in children’s books, and I’ll be continuing to lend a hand and extend a ladder to all the people trying to work as artists as well.
 By then I’ll have extended my teaching services to coaching and workshops, and will be able to better serve other creatives who need help moving forward.
 I hope to have my own online shop of By Dylan M illustrated products as well, and maybe an employee or two.
 I will probably still be wearing leggings as pants on the regular.

 9. What about in ten?

-In ten years, it’s time to start making the big dream a reality: opening up a brick and mortar destination that culminates and unites all my experiences with creating, teaching, and sharing.
+In ten years, it’s time to start making a big dream a reality: opening up a brick and mortar destination that culminates and unites all my experiences with creating, teaching, and sharing.
 I want my shop to be a creative common ground for people in my community to come by and casually sketch, learn how to use illustrator, buy a unique gift, and bring their dogs.
-Art has been a great healer, connector of kindred spirits, giver of direction, and bringer of joy in my life in many ways, and I love finding ways to break down barriers so other people can feel that, too.
+Art has been a great healer, a connector of kindred spirits, the giver of direction, and bringer of joy in my life in many ways, and I love finding ways to break down barriers so other people can feel that, too.
 In 10 years I expect my brand to be an empire that fuels creativity, gives back to real people and causes, and stays grounded in the belief that we are all here trying to do our best, and that art makes everything a little better and cooler.

 10. What do you hope to achieve with your art?

-With my art I hope I can make people feel nostalgic, understood, and warm; with my mission I hope to make more creatives feel proud of their unique point of view and place in this world.
+With my art I hope I can make people feel nostalgic, understood, and warm; with my mission, I hope to make more creatives feel proud of their unique point of view and place in this world.
 I hope to make people feel empowered and less alone.
 Less afraid.
 Or rather, doing the things they love despite being afraid.

 11. Now, tell us a little more about you as a person: what is your favourite food?